erinrwhite/managing-humans/README.md

 - "What's the best way for us to communicate?" and
 - "What's your best way to communicate in a team setting?"

 I live and die by e-mail.
 Our designer and developer respond faster to GitHub tickets.

-If something's going down in flames, I walk over and chat face-to-face.
-Generally they prefer to talk to each other face-to-face.
-Also important: letting people know when you need to hear from them.
-"When I put in an urgent ticket, give me a heads up that you've received it."
+Whatever the situation, make sure to give people enough information to succeed.
+This is especially important for people coming from outside of libraryland because holy crap, y'all, libraryland is so strange.
+Our technology is really weird.
+And, libraries are profoundly interested in helping people, often to the detriment of things like design standards and sensical business rules.
+It can be very confusing.

+ - Explain rationale for wanting to talk about changes or new features as design problems - this in turn gives people the opportunity to provide alternate solutions.
+ - Be honest about your motivations, and any other political factors that give context to a project.
+In general, I try to be as transparent as possible.
+There is such thing as TMI, though, and that is when the info I'm conveying is a negative attitude about other people or processes in the organization.
+This is rarely helpful and always poisons the well.
+Being kind a jerk signals to your team that it's okay to be a jerk.
+Be honest but don't be a jerk.
+As my boss said to me recently, "We're all smart here.
+Try to be kind."
+This includes people inside and outside of the room.
+ - Is there an important constraint?
+Technically, organizationally?
+Business rules?
+ - UX your interaction.
+Does this person need a piece of documentation they may or may not remember?
+Mention it, link to it if you can, fwd the old e-mail chain.
+Don't just expect everyone to remember everything.
+ - And for shit's sake, be open to different solutions to problems.

 ## in conclusion

 So to sum up, being a manager means needing to work on yourself, tune your assumptions about yourself and others, and communicate more than you ever thought necessary.
 Be open to change and to developing yourself.
-And, remember that you are not your work, so don't take it personal.
+And, remember that you are not your work, and nor are the people on your team, so don't take it personal.
 Just keep trying.

 ## bye